Praneesh-Sharma/House-Price-Prediction/README.md

 The Ames Housing dataset was compiled by Dean De Cock for use in data science education.
 It's an incredible alternative for data scientists looking for a modernized and expanded version of the often cited Boston Housing dataset.

 # Deployment
-The model has been deployed on streamlit.
-It canbe accessed through this [link](https://praneesh-sharma-ho-deployment-fileshouse-pred-deployment-awr28n.streamlit.app/)
+The model has been deployed on Streamlit.<br> It can be accessed through this [link](https://praneesh-sharma-ho-deployment-fileshouse-pred-deployment-awr28n.streamlit.app/)